Seven ways to consistently ship great features

 3. Get it in users’ hands, not on main

 Great developers don’t just write code.
 The goal isn’t to get functionality on main, rather to get functionality to users, and everything that entails beyond hitting merge.
-They own the feature from conception to retirement, writing feature proposals, success metrics, user-facing documentation, internal support playbooks, and the blog post that ultimately announces it to users, in addition to the code itself.
+They own the feature from conception to retirement, writing feature proposals, success metrics, user-facing documentation, internal support playbooks, and the blog post that ultimately announces it to users, in addition the code itself.

 After it ships, they’re going through Hacker News, Twitter, support tickets, and metrics dashboards to make sure they’ve smoothed any rough edges and the feature’s solving the problem they intended to solve.
 At every step of the process, they’re asking “what else can I do to get an amazing experience into the hands of users?”, and they do just that.